 Overloading causes overheating and reduces insulation life.
 A winding subjected to a 10°C temperature rise above the maximum limit for its class may have its insulation life halved.

-Under loading a motor is improper as it lowers the motor power factor and efficiency which results in higher power cost.
+While somewhat less serious, underloading a motor is improper; it does lower the power factor and efficiency, which results in higher power cost than would a smaller rated motor.